-Several energy sources are available to heat water: (1) propane gas only with manual lighting and start-up, (2) propane gas and 12 volt DC combination.
-A 120 volt AC option is available and may be included with either source in a combination form.
+Several energy sources are available to heat water: (1) Propane gas and 12 volt DC combination.
+(2) A 120 volt AC option is available and may be included with either source in a combination form. (optional)

 Before attempting to operate any water heater, you must be sure the heater is full of water.
 Failure to fill with water will result in the tank warping and the element burning up.